-by Peter Bregman, guest blogger Life is distracting.
+by Peter Bregman Life is distracting.
 According to research, people are interrupted, on average, four times an hour.
 Here’s the kicker: The more challenging the task you were working on, the less likely you are to go back to it after the interruption.
-In other words, we’re most likely to leave our most […]
+In other words, we’re most likely to leave our most important work […]

 In this edition of Ask the Expert, Aruni Nan Futuronsky, life coach, Kripalu Yoga teacher, and advisor for Kripalu Healthy Living programs, answers your questions about using yoga philosophy to address the challenges of everyday life.
 Are there tools you recommend for finding closeness with our partners in this hectic pace of modern life?
 I feel […]

 I’ve always been an exceedingly devoted friend, so much so that, when I was in high school, my father, perhaps in a fit of frustration and almost certainly with unintended cruelty, informed me that my friends would never be there for me the way I insisted on being there for them.
 I’m guessing, now, that he was only trying to protect me from hurt and disappointment, or perhaps encourage a sense of cynicism (that has since served me well as a journalist, if not as an optimist).
 But at the time it only made me feel sad.
 That might be his experience, I thought, but it wasn’t going to be mine.
 Once I made a friend, I made a friend for life.